nrwl/nx/docs/shared/react-standalone-tutorial/1-code-generation.md

 description: In this tutorial you'll create a frontend-focused workspace with Nx.
 ---

-{% callout type="check" title="Standalone Repo" %}
+{% callout type="check" title="Looking for React monorepos?" %}
 This tutorial sets up a repo with a single application at the root level that breaks out its code into libraries to add structure.

-Looking for a React monorepo setup?
-Check our [React monorepo tutorial](/react-tutorial/1-code-generation).
+If you are looking for a React monorepo setup then check out our [React monorepo tutorial](/react-tutorial/1-code-generation).

 {% /callout %}